 I specialise in Old English literature and early medieval manuscript culture and hold a Digital Humanities PhD from University College Cork.
-My research focuses on the marginalia of Cambridge, Corpus Christi College MS 41 (CCCC41).
-I am currently preparing a digital documentary edition of CCCC41, which involves encoding the mise-en-page of Cambridge, Corpus Christi College MS 41 (CCCC41) in Text Encoding Initiative Extensible Markup Language (TEI-XML).
+My research focuses on the marginalia of Cambridge, Corpus Christi College MS 41 (CCCC MS 41).
+I am preparing a digital documentary edition of CCCC MS 41, which involves encoding the mise-en-page of the manuscript in Text Encoding Initiative Extensible Markup Language (TEI-XML).
 My research background encompasses a wide range of disciplines including history, archaeology, literary studies, manuscript studies, and digital humanities.

-Currently, I am working as a research assistant as part of the Transatlantic Intellectual Networks project at Newcastle University for which I will be transcribing, editing, and encoding the literary and scientific correspondence of David Bailie Warden in TEI-XML.
+From October 2022 to January 2023, I was working as a research assistant as part of the Transatlantic Intellectual Networks project at Newcastle University for which I transcribed, edited, and encoded the literary and scientific correspondence of David Bailie Warden in TEI-XML.

 From May 2021 to August 2022, I was a postdoctoral research assistant for the ERC-funded project, A Consolidated Library of Anglo-Saxon Poetry (CLASP) at the Faculty of English Language and Literature at the University of Oxford, where I was responsible for preparing accurate diplomatic transcriptions of Old English and Anglo-Latin poetic texts from medieval manuscripts at the Bodleian Libraries.